Documentation

 Configure your AI client

-Connect Codex, Cursor, Claude Code, and IDE tooling to the local Ansight Studio MCP endpoint.
+Connect Codex, Cursor, Claude Code, and IDE tooling to the local Ansight Studio stdio bridge.

 SDK